-Curriculum documentation / schemes of work: schools will have their own curriculum documentation which will set out what will be taught at each key stage in line with statutory guidance.
+Curriculum documentation / schemes of work: schools will have their own curriculum documentation which will set out what will be taught at each key stage in line with statutory guidance and based on each individual pupil's developmental level.

 Personalised: Schools provide a range of opportunities and delivery strategies to meet the individual needs of pupils so each pupils timetable is adapted and individualised accordingly.